pooyavahidi/examples/ai/gradient_descent.md

 # Gradient Descent
 Gradient Descent is an optimization algorithm used to minimize any function that can be expressed as a sum of differentiable functions.

-> Gradient Descent is the most common algorithm used for minimizing the cost function of many machine learning models, from linear regression to the most complex neural networks.
-It can minimize cost functions with any number of parameters $J(w_1, w_2, ..., w_n, b)$.
+Gradient Descent is the most common algorithm used for minimizing the cost function of many machine learning models, from linear regression to the most complex neural networks.

-The Gradient Descent algorithm start with an initial guess for the parameters, then iteratively adjust these parameters to move towards a minimum of the function.

 ## Loss Surface